open-decision/open-decision-prototype/README.md

 ## Participate

 We are happy about any contributions and currently preparing everything for a smooth process.
-During the next week (16.-20.12.) we will get most of the preperations done.
 Please join the [Slack-Channel](https://join.slack.com/t/opendecision/shared_invite/enQtNjM2NDUxNTQyNzU4LWYwMzJlZjlhOWJkMmIxMTBmMjYwMDE0Y2Y2OGUyZDBiY2FmOWU4OTVmMDFhMjNhNTIxYWZkZTNkNDRmNjQ4MmM) to stay up to date.

 ### For Experts, Lawyers, Designers, Ambassadors, Enthusiasts